apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Border crossings by migrant families hits record high**
+**NASA’s asteroid sampling mission is on course for landing this weekend**

-You can read more about it [here](https://www.axios.com/2023/09/22/us-border-migrant-families-biden).
+You can read more about it [here](https://arstechnica.com/space/2023/09/nasas-asteroid-sampling-mission-is-on-course-for-landing-this-weekend/).

 ## Requirements
 - Python 3.8